gohugoio/hugo/content/en/templates/lookup-order.md

 ## Section pages

+A section page is a list of pages within a given section.

 {{< datatable-filtered "output" "layouts" "Kind == section" "Example" "OutputFormat" "Suffix" "Template Lookup Order" >}}

 ## Taxonomy pages

+A taxonomy page is a list of terms within a given taxonomy.

 {{< datatable-filtered "output" "layouts" "Kind == taxonomy" "Example" "OutputFormat" "Suffix" "Template Lookup Order" >}}

 ## Term pages

+A term page is a list of pages associated with a given term.

 {{< datatable-filtered "output" "layouts" "Kind == term" "Example" "OutputFormat" "Suffix" "Template Lookup Order" >}}